degski/xoroshiro128plusxoshi/README.md

 # xoroshiro128plusxoshi and xoroshiro128plusxoshi32starxoshi32

-xoroshiro128plus + xoshi(N)-back-end, better at **zero cost** (Intel Ci3-5005U (Broadwell) CPU), compiler [`LLVM-7.0.0-r336178-win64`](https://llvm.org/builds/).
+`xoroshiro128plus + xoshi(N)-back-end`, better (fails `practrand` at 64 gigabytes) and slightly faster (2-3%) (Intel Ci3-5005U (Broadwell) CPU), compiler [`LLVM-7.0.0-r336178-win64`](https://llvm.org/builds/).

+`xoroshiro128plus + xoshi32xoshi(N)-back-end`, does not fail 'practrand' at 32 terabytes, while in one way of testing is 15% faster, while in another 30% slower.
+A real world situation is probably somewhere in between the 2 testing methods.

-Included back-ended `xoroshiro128plus` implementations of a vanilla implmentation by Melissa E. O'Neill.
+Included in this project are back-ended `xoroshiro128plus` implementations of the vanilla implmentation by Melissa E. O'Neill, which I use as a reference.
 The author of the [pcg](http://www.pcg-random.org/) familiy of prng's.
 Don't miss her [blog](http://www.pcg-random.org/blog/), which is a throve of information (and the code, of most this project is written by her and did away with worrying about DIY-implementations) and is updated regulary.

 ## TL;DR